Skip to content

 It also comes with lots of different themes—both free and paid.
 You can adapt it yourself or with the help of a developer.

-There are many types of CMSs.
+However, there are many types of CMSs.
 They have different features, capabilities, and target users.

 Some common categories of CMS include: